FieryCod/holy-lambda/doc/1-01-whatisit.md

 *Benefits*
 - lambdas will be faster in general, because code is not interpreted (benchmarks in-progress)
 - use any GraalVM Clojure compatible library.
-Not only one from limited pool of babashkas pods
+Not only one from limited pool of babashka's pods
 - target both Java & native runtime
 - mix GraalVM supported languages freely (polyglot)
 - use Profile-Guided Optimizations on GraalVM EE [PGO](https://www.graalvm.org/reference-manual/native-image/PGO/)